Why is Merlot Hated

 Author Note: It is also a classic French grape, so it is the driving force behind most of the famous Bordeaux.
 That’s what happens with wine, grape quality is important, but the winemaker’s skills of knowing what to do with it are just as important.

 California is a nice place to grow grapes, but it took decades to learn the skills that French winemakers had developed over many centuries.
 Many winemakers from California hired trainers from France to help them learn these skills.
 Some wines produced in California are great, but there is also a large amount of forgettable wine from there, and most of it is heavily based on Merlot.
-That’s the reason the character Miles, doesn’t want to drink Merlot.
+That’s another reason the character Miles, doesn’t want to drink Merlot.

 Pinot Noir vs Merlot